AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-22-Quaternions.md

 <br>

 - Requires less storage than traditional matrices
-- Easier to interpolate for smoother animations
+- Easier and more stable to interpolate for smoother animations
 - Concatenation requires fewer arithmetic operations

 <br>